AMWA-TV/info-006/docs/Device implementation How To.md

 ```

-The return JSON shows the value for `mute` as `false` which is the default value used in the code modifications.

 **Set the Mute for Right Channel to True**

 Now paste in the JSON formatted command below into your WebSocket client.
-Note that the command being issues it directed to the NcGainCustom's (oid 23) method (1m2) which is the `set` method in the NcGainCustoms `1st` level class `NcObject`.
+Note that the command being issues it directed to the NcGainCustom object (oid 23) method (1m2) which is the `set` method in the NcGainCustom class base class `1st` level `NcObject`.
 The command sets the value of parameter 1 at level 6 which is the `mute` parameter for our instance of `NcGainCustom`.

 ```
 {